Longitudinal magnon transport properties in the easy-axis XXZ Heisenberg ferromagnet on the face-centered cubic lattice: Magnon transport properties

 \subsection{Nonzero magnetic field}

-In the presence of the magnetic field, the spin $\sigma(H)$ and thermal $\kappa(H)$ conductivities exhibit identical magnetic field dependence in the low-temperature regime ($\Delta^\pm/T \to \infty$ and $H/T \to \infty$), differing only by numerical prefactor as detailed in Appendix~\ref{subsec:B2}.
-This behavior is illustrated in Fig.~\ref{fig:Figure3} for $T=0.001$.
+In the presence of the magnetic field, the spin $\sigma(H)$ and thermal $\kappa(H)$ conductivities exhibit identical magnetic field dependence in the low-temperature regime, differing only by numerical prefactor, as detailed in Appendix~\ref{subsec:B2}.
+This behavior is illustrated in Fig.~\ref{fig:Fig4} for $T=10^{-4}$.
 The figure shows that increasing $H$ leads to a significant reduction in both $\sigma(H)$ and $\kappa(H)$.
-Furthermore, the WF law is independent of both the magnetic field $H$ and the anisotropy parameter $\Delta$.
+It follows that the magnetic field supresses the population of magnons.

+In the Heisenberg model, the intrinsic gap is absent, and therefore the magnetic field is required to open an extrinsic gap in the system.
+The magnetic field provides a straightforward way to tune the magnitude of the gap.
+However, optimal transport properties require that the Zeeman gap satisfy the condition $\Delta^{\rm Zeeman}_{gp}\ll 1$, as only in this case we obtain the most efficient contributions to the transport quantities.